BrunoLustenberger/hsConvexHull/README.md

 The text of the input file must obey the "point list syntax":
 * First line: the number of points
 * Following lines: The points.
 Each line contains 2 strings, corresponding to x- and y-coordinate.
+The coordinates must be integers.
+todo: drop first line?

 The text of the output file will obey this syntax, too.